How to Extract Data from PDF in C#

 Conclusion

-IronPDF allows developers to extract text and images from PDF files in as little as one line of code.
-We can invoke ExtractAllText and ExtractAllImages to extract a PDF file's entire contents instantly.
-Alternatively, calling ExtractAllImage or ExtractAllText allows us to fetch text and images from just one PDF page in particular.
-In the previous sample code, we have seen a simple example of how we can use both methods to read text and images from a range of pages.
+IronPDF allows developers to extract text and images from PDF files in as little as one line of code, using ExtractAllText and ExtractAllImages to extract a PDF file's entire contents instantly.
+Alternatively, calling ExtractAllImage or ExtractAllText will fetch text and images from just one PDF page in particular.
+The previous sample code showed how to use both methods to read text and images from a range of pages.

 Purchase the full suite of Iron Software's document libraries for the price of two ironPDF Lite Licenses.